awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 #### [ AWS CLI ]

 **To create your key pair**
-+ Use the [create\-key\-pair](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html) AWS CLI command as follows to generate the key and save it to a `.pem` file\.
++ Use the [create\-key\-pair](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html) command as follows to generate the key pair and to save the private key to a `.pem` file\.

+  For `--key-name`, specify a name for the public key\.
+The name can be up to 255 ASCII characters\.

+  For `--key-type`, specify either `rsa` or `ed25519`\.
+If you do not include the `--key-type` parameter, an `rsa` key is created by default\.
+Note that ED25519 keys are not supported for Windows instances\.

+  `--query "KeyMaterial"` prints the private key material to the output\.

+  `--output text > my-key-pair.pem` saves the private key material in a file with the `.pem` extension\.
+The private key can have a name that's different from the public key name, but for ease of use, use the same name\.

   ```
+  aws ec2 create-key-pair \
+      --key-name my-key-pair \
+      --key-type rsa \
+      --query "KeyMaterial" \
-  aws ec2 create-key-pair --key-name my-key-pair --query "KeyMaterial" --output text > my-key-pair.pem
+      --output text > my-key-pair.pem
   ```

 ------